Based in Japan and one of an emerging generation of young, world-class architects, Shigeru Ban

-This monograph is only the second book on Ban in print and, unlike the first publication, it is impressively up-to-the-minute and exhaustive.
-Designed in Japan and in collaboration with Ban himself, Shigeru Ban is divided into sections that reflect with sensitivity the architect's approach to materials, and presents 32 entire projects - all of which are illustrated with colour photographs, plans and sketches.Specifications:
+The hardcover edition of this book is only the second book on Ban in print -- and unlike the first publication, it is the most recent and complete.
+Designed in Japan and in collaboration with Ban, it is divided into sections that reflect the architect's approach to materials, and presents 32 projects illustrated with colour photographs, plans, and sketches.Specifications:

 Matilda McQuaid is Exhibitions Curator and Head of the Textiles Department at the Cooper-Hewitt National Design Museum in New York, and until 2001, was Associate Curator in the Department of Architecture and Design at the Museum of Modern Art, New York.
 She is the author of numerous essays on architecture, textiles and fibre art in journals and museum publications, including a contribution to Envisioning Architecture: Drawings from the Museum of Modern Art (Museum of Modern Art, 2002), which she also edited.

 Frei Otto is an eminent architect based in Germany, who has pioneered research in lightweight membranes and innovative structures.
 He founded the Development Centre for Lightweight Construction in Berlin in 1957, which later became the Institute for Lightweight Structures in Stuttgart.
 He collaborated with Shigeru Ban on the Japan Pavilion for Expo 2000 in Hanover, Germany.

 "For all his experimentation, Ban is not simply a technician.
 He is just as interested in spatial concepts and social projects.
 It's this range and his lateral thinking that come across in the wonderful book, leaving one in no doubt that Ban, at only 46, is probably the most dazzling figure on Japan's architectural scene today."—(Royal Institute of British Architects Journal